sarick-story/story-llm-influence-experiment/README.md

 - The top negative influences (training examples that conflicted with the given response)

 The influence score indicates the strength of the connection between a training example and the model's output for a given prompt.

+## Implementation Details

+### Custom Task Definition

+The project uses custom task definitions in `task.py` to tell Kronfluence how to:
+- Calculate losses for the language model
+- Measure influence on model outputs
+- Track specific modules within the model's architecture

+The implementation focuses on the MLP layers of the GPT-Neo model, which are typically the most influential for language generation tasks.

+### Visualization Tools

+The `inspect_factors.py` script provides visualization tools to analyze:
+- The lambda matrices that encode influence relationships
+- The distribution of eigenvalues that determine influence strength

+These visualizations can help identify patterns in how the model learns from different examples.

 ## Customization